wilsonmar/WebSockets/JMeter.md

 ## <a name="Download"> Download JMeter</a>
-If you run Windows, rather than downloading and running the installer directly from Apache, it's simpler to:
+If you run Windows, rather than downloading and running the installer directly from a mirror listed
+<a target="_blank" href="http://jmeter.apache.org/download_jmeter.cgi"> Apache website</a>
+(as <a target="_blank" href="http://zacster.blogspot.com/2008/03/quick-howto-to-setup-jmeter.html">
+Zac explained in 2008</a>),
+I think it's simpler to:

 1) open a command window,